dadorner-msft/activationws/README.md

 The latest version of this solution can be downloaded from the [ActivationWs GitHub releases page](https://github.com/dadorner-msft/ActivationWs/releases).
 Click on `Assets` to show the files available in the release.

 1. Deploy the ActivationWs web service to IIS
-2. Verify that the **latest** [Security Monthly Quality Rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2020-01%20Security%20Monthly%20Quality%20Rollup) is installed on your ESU eligible devices
+2. For the deployment of ESU licenses only: please ensure that all of the [prerequisites](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/obtaining-extended-security-updates-for-eligible-windows-devices/ba-p/1167091#) are installed on your ESU eligible devices
-3. Deploy the PowerShell script `Activate-Product.ps1` to those devices to install and activate the license
+3. Deploy the PowerShell script `Activate-Product.ps1` to all relevant devices to install and activate the license

 ![activate-product](https://github.com/dadorner-msft/activationws/blob/master/doc/images/Activate-License-v0.15.2.gif)